-Course Code and Number: CRIM 790 Number: CRIM 790 Number of Credits: 7 See Course credit policy (105) and the Principles for Course Credit Assignment: Graduate Studies Course Full Title: MA Major Paper • Course Short Title: Faculty: Faculty of Social Sciences Departmen t/School: School of Criminology and Criminal Justice Calendar Description: tudents work wi ehensive literature review, critique past research, collect and analyze pervisor and second supervisor, and orally defend their major paper Prerequisites (or NONE): Admission to t he Master of Arts (Criminal Justice) and 23 graduate-level credits.
-Corequisites (if applicable, or NONE): Pre/corequisites (if applicable, or NONE): Antirequisite UFV Courses (cannot be taken for additional credit t) Former course code/number: Cross-listed with: Dual-listed with: Equivalent UFV course(s): (If offered in the previous five years, antirequisite antirequisite course(s) cannot take this course for the calendar description as a note that students with credit for the Total Contact Hours: 105 Special Topics Course: No Sample structure of instructional hours: Hours If yes, the topic will be recorded when offered.
+Course Code and Number: CRIM 799 Credits: 7 See Course credit policy (105) and the or Course Credit Assignment: Graduate Studies Course Full Title: MA Thesis Course Short Title: Faculty: Faculty of Social Sciences Departmen t/School: School of Criminology and Criminal Justice Calendar Description: tudents work wi rehensive literature review, critique past research, collect and analyze pervisor and second supervisor, and orally defend their thesis to their Prerequisites (or NONE): Admission to t he Master of Arts (Criminal Justice) and 23 graduate-level credits.
+Corequisites (if applicable, or NONE): Pre/corequisites (if applicable, or NONE): Antirequisite UFV Courses (cannot be taken for additional credit t) Former course code/number: Cross-listed with: Dual-listed with: Equivalent UFV course(s): (If offered in the previous five years, antirequisite antirequisite course(s) cannot take this course fo the calendar description as a note that students with credit for the Total Contact Hours: 105 Special Topics Course: No Sample structure of instructional hours: Hours If yes, the topic will be recorded when offered.
 Face to face instruction (in class, lecture, etc.) 75 Lab hours 30 Grading system: Credit/No Credit Prior Learning Assessment and Recognition (PLAR) PLAR cannot be awarded for this course because: this is a capstone course for the Master of Arts (Criminal Justice) program.
-See: Course credit policy (105) and the Principles for Course Credit Assignment: Graduate Studies Expected Frequency of Course Offerings Note: For each contact hour students should expect to spend at least three hours further on coursework outside of class.
-Annually
+See: Course credit policy (105) and the Principles for Course Credit Assignment: Graduate Studies .s Expected Frequency of Course Offerings Note: For each contact hour students should ex three hours further on coursework outsic • • t least Annually

-CRIM 790
+CRIM 799